ropensci/nasapower/cran-comments.md

 ## Reverse dependencies

-No ERRORs or WARNINGs found
+No ERRORs or WARNINGs were found